 For all segments, we primarily sell our equipment through third-party distributors worldwide, positioned throughout our geographic regions, and through selected retailers.
 Our products are sold from our warehouse to our third-party distributors or retailers who sell our products to end users.
-Certain of our acquired businesses historically sold their products directly to end-user customers and continue to have direct relationships with customers.
+Certain of our businesses sell their products directly to end-user customers and have direct relationships with customers.